 What authority do we have over wrong thoughts, unhealthy beliefs, and the influence of the demonic Spirit World?
 Yes, we are influenced by unseen evil spirits.
 Ephesians 6:12 states, “For we do not wrestle against flesh and blood, but against the rulers, against the authorities, against the cosmic powers over this present darkness, against the spiritual forces of evil in the heavenly places.”
-People are not our enemy, through it seems that way when they do evil things and are unkind.
+People are not our enemy, though it seems that way when they do evil things and are unkind.
 When people are not submitted to God, then they are submitted to the devil’s will (see Ephesians 2:1-3 and James 4:7).
 We too struggle with wrong thinking and false beliefs from the influence of the demonic Spirit World whether we are aware of it or not.
-One of the purposes of my blog is to make you aware of how the evil spirits influence you and our authority over them.
+In this post, you will learn how evil spirits influence you and our authority over them.
 To learn more about the Spirit World read, Four Realities of the Spirit World

 - We have the same authority as Jesus when we daily submit our lives to Him: Colossians 2:9-10 states, “For in Him [Jesus] the whole fullness of deity dwells in bodily form, and you have been filled in Him, who is the head of all rule and authority.”
 This verse explains we too have authority because the Spirit of Christ is in us as explained in Colossians 3:4, which states, “When Christ who is my life appears…” and Galatians 2:20 states, “I have been crucified with Christ.
 It is no longer I who live, but Christ who lives in me.
 And the life I now live in the flesh I live by faith in the Son of God, …” And 1 Corinthians 2:16b states, “we have the mind of Christ.”
 If all authority is given to Jesus Christ, who is now our life, and we are one spirit with Him, then we have His authority.
 The Bible says we have authority over demons and evil spirits and to cast them out (see Matthew 10:8; Mark 6:7,13; 16:17; and Luke 9:1-2).
 But we do not have spiritual authority over people’s will to choose.
 This truth transformed my unhealthy belief and resulting offenses I had against God for unanswered prayer concerning people’s wrong choices.